bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 With the above setup, we'll show two statements:

-1. **Transition**: When we have large :math:`t`, the state transition of Equation 18/21 will be the same as LMC, that is, have its equilibrium distribution be the posterior distribution.
+1. **Transition**: When we have large :math:`t`, the SGLD state transition of Equation 18/21 will approach LMC, that is, have its equilibrium distribution be the posterior distribution.
 2. **Convergence**: There exists a subsequence of :math:`\theta_1,
-   \theta_2, \ldots` that converges to the posterior distribution.
+   \theta_2, \ldots` of SGLD that converges to the posterior distribution.

 With these two shown, we can see that SGLD (for large :math:`t`) will eventually get into a state where we can *theoretically* sample the posterior